Recording attendance at events, meetings, or other gatherings can help with contact tracing, where allowed by law.

 “Hosts of gatherings within residence halls and dormitories must monitor attendance and cooperate with contact tracers in the event of a positive case.”

 With this in mind, how can the hosts “cooperate” with contact tracers?
-The CDC published an article titled, “Considerations for Case Investigation and Contact Tracing in K-12 Schools and Institutions of Higher Education (IHEs).”
+The CDC published an article about contact tracing in schools titled, “Considerations for Case Investigation and Contact Tracing in K-12 Schools and Institutions of Higher Education (IHEs).”
 As of the writing of this blog article, the CDC article was last updated on Aug.
 5, 2021.

 Reporting cases to the health department: